 Format for Abstracts

-The body of the abstract should be structured with Objectives, Methods, Results and Conclusions.
+The body of the abstract (other than case reports) should be structured with Objectives, Methods, Results and Conclusions.
 Any abbreviations should be defined where first mentioned.
 Abstracts will be published as submitted without any modification.

 Abstracts should be a summary of the paper and must not exceed 300 words.